Run a Typescript file with Node.Js

 Navigate to the directory where your TypeScript file is located using the

-, you can navigate to that directory by typing the following command:cd C:\Users\YourUsername\Documents\my-project
+cdcommand.
+For example, if your file is located inC:\Users\YourUsername\Documents\my-project, you can navigate to that directory by typing the following command:cd C:\Users\YourUsername\Documents\my-project -

 Use the following command to install the necessary dependencies (if you haven’t already):